 It is no surprise that Wellington Regional Planning Authority, forerunner of Greater Wellington Regional Council(approve sites) (GWRC), proposed in 1976, in Regional Parks for the Wellington Region, a Makara Regional Park.
 It was to involve the purchase of most of the coastal escarpments between Owhiro Bay and Owhariu Bay/Makara Beach, and include, without change of ownership, Makara Farm/Quartz Hill(approve sites), Terawhiti, Kinnoull and Long Gully stations, Te Kopahou Reserve, and DOC’s Rimurapa/Sinclair Head and Pari-whero/Red Rocks Scientific Reserves.

 Given the area’s outstanding natural and recreational values, and the fact that the area proposed is Wellington city’s only chance to have a regional park, tramping and conservation would benefit immensely if the proposal were implemented.
 Management of the private and SOE lands would continue as at present, while recreational activity would be managed by agreement between the owners and GWRC, using the provisions of the Walkways Act 1990.
 This system works well in Belmont Regional Park(approve sites), which is also in multiple ownership.

 Regional coastal trail proposal

-Te Araroa, The Long Pathway, which will eventually link Cape Reinga with Bluff, passes through the northern part of the area.
-It traverses a GWRC pine plantation at the north end of Owhariu Valley, then along Owhariu Valley Road, up Rifle Range Road, to Old Coach Road on our Outer Green Belt.
+Te Araroa(approve sites), The Long Pathway, which will eventually link Cape Reinga with Bluff, passes through the northern part of the area.
+It traverses a GWRC pine plantation at the north end of Owhariu Valley, then along Owhariu Valley Road, up Rifle Range Road, to Old Coach Road on our Outer Green Belt(approve sites).